gzweigle/deep_learning-feedforward-python/README.md

 ### step_size

 Set step_size to the scaling applied when updating the weights for gradient descent.
-Default for MNIST is 0.01 / minibatch_size.
+Default is 0.1.

+### dropout_probability

+During training, at each minibatch iteration a random subset of nodes is selected for removal.
+This parameter sets the probability of removal.
+During testing, all nodes are kept but weighted by one minus this parameter.
+Default is 0.5

+### output_nonlin_type

+If output_nonlin_type == sigmoid then the output layer is a sigmoid function and the cost metric is cross-entropy.
+If output_nonlin_type == softmax then the output layer is a softmax function and the cost metric is log likelihood.
+The output nonlinearity and cost metric are coupled to ensure that the first backpropagation delta reduces to subtraction between the network output and target values.
+Default is softmax.

 ### layers (tuple)

-Set layers to the width of hidden layers.
+Set layers to the width of each hidden layer.
+This is the number of neurons in that layer.
 There is no need to include the width of input or output layers.
-Those are handled automatically.
+Those are set automatically based on the MNIST data sizes.
 Default is (84, 20).

 ## Algorithm

-- Straightforward, textbook implementation of a feed-forward network.
+- Straightforward, textbook implementation of a feedforward neural network.
 - RLU nonlinearity for hidden layers.
-- Sigmoid nonlinearity for output layer.
+- Selectable sigmoid or softmax nonlinearity for output layer.
-- Cross entropy cost function.
+- Gradient descent with minibatches based on random subsets of the input data.
+- Displays error performance on training and test data, along with training time, after each training iteration.
+- Displays a graph of error performance at completion of all training iterations.

 ## Status

-The code is stable.
-I would like to add some form of regularization as well as additional details to the performance plots.
-Also, as I continue to improve my Python skills elsewhere, I may come back and refactor some sections.
+The code is stable and seems to work ok, but is not 100% tested.

+Written and tested with Python 3.6.

 ## History

 The initial commit(s) did not utilize Python well and also hardcoded the network depth.
-After reading "Learning Python, 5th Ed." by Mark Lutz, the Python code got better.
+After reading "Learning Python, 5th Ed." by Mark Lutz, the Python code got better (I hope!).
 Subsequently, I tried to make the network depth configurable by adding an extra dimension to the ndarrays.
 However, the code became very complicated and so I switched to lists of ndarrays.
 This code is simpler.
+The recent commit changed to block matrix operations in an attempt to speed things up.